univention/univention-portal/helm/portal-listener/README.md

 			<td>portalListener.authMode</td>
 			<td>string</td>
 			<td><pre lang="json">
-"ucs"
+""
 </pre>
 </td>
 			<td>Define the authentication mode for the portal.
-Use "ucs" or "saml".</td>
+Use "ucs" or "saml".
+Chart default is "ucs".
+In a Nubus deployment the default is "saml".</td>
 		</tr>
 		<tr>
 			<td>portalListener.caCert</td>